CARA-ch/emed-service-guide/docs/transactions/auth.md

 A patient has a full read-write access to its record.
 This behavior cannot be modified.

-### Representative

-!!! bug "Not implemented"

-    This is not supported yet because CARA's platform does not expose its representative directory.

 ### Healthcare professional

 Healthcare professionals can be granted or denied a read-write access to all eMedication documents, through their GLN or their organizations.